kshulgina/codetta/README.md

 	cd codetta

 ### Python version and packages
 Codetta was developed for Python versions 3.5+ on Linux and MacOS.

-Type `python --version` into your terminal to check which version of Python you have.
-If you don't want to update your version of Python, you use `conda` to create a virtual Python 3.9 environment using the commands

-	conda create --name py39 python=3.9
-	source activate py39

-To ensure that the correct Python package versions are installed, use the command

-	python -m pip install -r requirements.txt

-Otherwise, you can manually install the packages listed in the `requirements.txt` file.
+Required Python packages are `numpy` and `scipy`.

 ### Additional requirements